-Registration for spring semester classes begins the week of November 6 (see the Academic Services calendar).
-Students have a wide range of resources to help them plan their classes: at minimum, they must meet with their lower division (i.e., pre-major) adviser by November 3 to get their registration PIN, but they can also confer with faculty or other adult mentors on campus, the Office of Academic Advising, and (to a lesser extent) their network of Wake friends to consider their class choices.
+Registration for spring semester classes begins the week of November 4.
+Students have a wide range of resources to help them plan their classes: at minimum, they must meet with their lower division (i.e., pre-major) adviser by November 1 to get their registration hold removed, but they can also confer with faculty or other adult mentors on campus, the Office of Academic Advising, and (to a lesser extent) their network of Wake friends to consider their class choices.

 If your students come to you asking course registration advice, I’d encourage you to flip the script and redirect with questions: What has your adviser said about your proposed course selections?
 Where on campus have you tried to talk about your course planning?
 Are there faculty/departments who could be helpful?
 Where might you go to find more information?